ChokshiUtsav/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-This repository contains C++ programs in various coding platforms/competitions done by me.
+This repository contains programs in various coding platforms/competitions done by me.